heavyk/new-setup/trialogue.md

   there's one thing that remi told me though which made me think about things a lot. she said that she's become a lot more a-d-d and she's having trouble to focus on something getting distracted easily.
 I noticed that I was just the opposite: I used to have a-d-d really badly, but over time I settled down into a more calmer (5th/3rd) perspective; don't get me wrong: I'm still quite capable of being the extremes (1/7), but I'm generally a lot more calmer now. additionally, earlier, I mistook eva for remi (which was notable to me). what I think is happening here is that (cause eva is mostly 7th ray reflector), is that remi has become more 7th ray *now* (she's probably given up arguing about the "right" way to do things) and venus has yielded a lot of her symbolic logic to saturn. anyway, the -3 -> -7 switchup gave me a lot of thoughts:
-  - thoth combines with saturn in the 3rd, encoding his symbols into physical/narrative/sequential form (alchemy), which (brb)
+  - thoth combines with saturn in the 3rd, encoding his symbols into physical/narrative/sequential form (alchemy), which (brb 19:53)
+  - allie I noticed was very similar to remi in how she interacts/reacts with things mentally, (brb)